What is an OTP Bot & How to Protect Yourself From It

-Imagine you’re sitting at your desk, trying to log in to your bank account to check your balance.
-You enter your username and password, and just as you’re about to receive the One Time Password (OTP) on your phone for authentication, you receive a notification from your bank stating that a transaction has been initiated from your account.
+Imagine you’re sitting at your desk, trying to log into your bank account to check your balance.
+You enter your username and password, and just as you’re about to receive the One-Time Password (OTP) on your phone for authentication, you get a notification from your bank stating that a transaction has been initiated from your account.

 This is a situation where you need to be alarmed.
 In this post, let’s delve deep into understanding OTP bots, their impact, and how you can stay safe online.